-5.1 Work with Healthix to establish your application as a Certified Application.
-A Certified Application is a computer application certified by Healthix that is used by a Participant to access PHI from Healthix on an automated, system to system basis.
+5.1 A Certified Application is a computer application certified by Healthix that is used by a Participant to access PHI from Healthix on an automated, system to system basis.
 This means access to Healthix data is managed by the Participant and consequently all its corresponding privacy and security controls.
 It is imperative to establish, that your system meets minimum-security requirements.
 Healthix reserves the right to evaluate privacy and security controls through the audit process.
-Exhibit 7(a) and 7(b).
+Exhibit 7(a) and Exhibit 7(b)